chesahkalu/azure_administrator/compute.md

 - **SSH (Secure Shell)**: For Linux virtual machines, you can use SSH to connect to the VM.
 You need the public IP address or DNS name of the VM, and the SSH private key.

 - **RDP (Remote Desktop Protocol)**: For Windows virtual machines, you can use RDP to connect to the VM.
 You need the public IP address or DNS name of the VM, and the username and password you specified during VM creation.
 The system provides you with a downloadable RDP file to use for the connection.
+The port used for RDP is `3389`.

 - **Azure Bastion**: Azure Bastion is a fully managed PaaS service that provides secure and seamless `RDP and SSH` access to your virtual machines directly through the Azure portal directly over SSL.
 It eliminates the need for a public IP address on the virtual machine.
 Azure Bastion lets you connect to the virtual machine directly from the Azure portal.
 You aren't a client, agent, or another piece of software.